Campus Discipline, Attendance & Guidelines

 - Students are allowed out at lunch time only.

-- Students must have a cumulative attendance percentage of 75 & above in order to be eligible to collect Hall Tickets for Bangalore University Semester Examinations.
+- Students must have a cumulative attendance percentage of 75 & above in order to be eligible to collect Hall Tickets for Bengaluru North University Semester Examinations.

-- Submission of medical certificates will not entitle a student, who has shortage in attendance (lesser than 75%), to appear for Bangalore University Semester examinations.
+- Submission of medical certificates will not entitle a student, who has shortage in attendance (lesser than 75%), to appear for Bengaluru North University Semester examinations.

 - Students are expected to conduct themselves in a worthy manner in their dressing, demeanour and sense of discipline.
 Students are expected to be seated in their respective classrooms during class hours, loitering in the campus, corridors will not be appreciated.